Challenger Class Reconstruction

 Based on the side-view schematic, Masaki made a sketch of what was used to build the ship.
 The information that there are two saucer tops glued together is not yet included.
 Anyway, the ship has an AMT/Ertl 1/2500 Enterprise-D saucer and a bridge module and one warp nacelle from the AMT/Ertl 1/1400 Enterprise-D kit.
 The secondary hull is custom-made, and mounted directly behind the saucer.
 A single warp nacelle was mounted on the bottom of the secondary hull.
 The model was later modified by Mike Okuda for display.
 He added another AMT/Ertl 1/1400 Enterprise-D warp nacelle on top of the secondary hull.
 The pylon he used to mount the warp nacelle was the sail tower of a Typhoon class submarine from a Revell 1/400 model kit .

 In 2015 and 2016, Rick Sternbach managed to dig up several more photos of the various ships built by Ed Miarecki and used for the Wolf 359 shoots, all taken before the models were damaged.
 They include the first good pictures of the undamaged Challenger class.

-We have refuted once and for all the common idea that the Challenger should be a Constitution refit variant and have identified the true Challenger on screen.
+We have refuted once and for all the idea that the Challenger may be a Constitution refit variant and have identified the true Challenger on screen.
 It is actually a typical starship of the 24th century, but not really one we would like to see more often.
 Mike Okuda himself admits that it "looks like a lollipop".
 The exact shape of the secondary hull is still not clear, and we would need much better images anyway.
-Based on the preliminary schematic by Chris, we obtain a length of 390m for the ship, assuming that the saucer is the same size as on the New Orleans and the Springfield.
+Based on the reconstruction by Chris, we obtain a length of 390m for the ship, assuming that the saucer is the same size as on the New Orleans and the Springfield.